• Skip to primary navigation

 • Canned tomatoes: A combination of diced and crushed tomatoes give this chili a thick base with tons of texture.
 Tomato sauce would be an ok substitute for the crushed tomatoes and if you only have tomato paste, thin it with a cup of vegetable stock before adding to the pot.

-Full recipe for vegan crockpot chili or instant pot chili recipe can be found in the recipe card.
+Cooking instructions for vegan crockpot chili or instant pot chili recipe can be found in the recipe card.

 Labeled diced and minced veggies on a cutting board: onions, zucchini, red peppers, jalapenos and garlic.

-Step 1: First, dice the onion, zucchini and red pepper.
+First, dice the onion, zucchini and red pepper.
 Mince jalapeno and garlic and have the prepped veggies next to the stove.

 Dutch oven with sauteed onions plus spices, zucchini, red peppers and jalapenos.

-Step 2: Heat a large pot or large dutch oven over medium heat.
-See recipe card for slow cooker or pressure cooker directions.
-You can use a swirl of olive oil or avocado oil in the bottom of the pot or a couple Tablespoons veggie broth or water work just fine to saute the vegetables.
+Heat a large soup pot or dutch oven over medium heat.
+You can use a swirl of olive oil or avocado oil in the bottom of the pot or a couple tablespoons veggie broth or water to saute the vegetables.
+Start with onions, after 3 minutes, when they begin to turn translucent, stir in the zucchini, red peppers, jalapenos and spices.

 Dutch oven with chili ingredients.
 Visible is canned diced tomatoes, black beans, kidney beans, frozen corn and dried black beluga lentils.